 They introduce themselves

 This is the very first step in their process.
-The scammer will introduce themselves to you on dating apps and social media sites like Tinder, Twitter, Facebook, or even Instagram.
+The scammer will introduce themselves to you on dating sites and social media apps like Tinder, Twitter, Facebook, or even Instagram.
 They won’t immediately share their picture if they’re a skilled scammer.

 An obvious red flag would be them sending a photo of a handsome man or a beautiful woman before asking you for your photo.
 You might feel like you’re on a five-minute speed date that quickly went from a friendly “Hello” to an enticing picture and a “Will you be my bae?”
 All without you sharing anything about yourself.

 A skilled scammer will be more subtle with their method.
 They will want to know where you live and usually tell you that they live in the same city or same country as you.

 After sharing some small talk, you will get a picture of an attractive man or woman wearing very little makeup or plain clothes.
 Then they will ask for a picture of you.

 When they think they’ve earned your trust, they will move on to the next step of their plan, suggesting you two switch to Google Hangouts because it’s not as popular as other dating sites or social media sites.